Open Access Dissertation

 We have designed and implemented a proof of concept (POC) prototype system called database semantic search explorer (DBSemSXplorer) which can answer the traditional keyword search over relational databases in a more effective way with a better presentation of search results.
 This system is based on semantic web technologies and is equipped with faceted search and inference capability of the Semantic Web to ease the task of knowledge discovery for the end user.

 Fakhraee, Sina, "Effective semantic-based keyword search over relational databases for knowledge discovery" (2012).
 Wayne State University Dissertations.
-Paper 438.
+438.